-Climate change is happening at an alarming rate in the polar regions, with temperature increases in parts of the Arctic up to six times that of the global average.
+Climate change is happening at an alarming rate in the polar regions, with temperature increases in parts of the Arctic and Antarctic up to six times that of the global average and dramatic recent declines in Antarctic sea ice.
 The polar environment changes rapidly as the temperature crosses the freezing point, and melting glaciers, sea ice, and permafrost have numerous local and global consequences.
-Although geographically isolated from most human populations, changes in the polar regions have global implications as part of the interconnected global climate system.
+Although geographically isolated from most human populations, changes in the Antarctic and the Arctic (hereinafter polar regions) have global implications as part of the interconnected global climate system.
 As the climate system moves beyond the historical range of conditions, a reliable representation of physical processes (such as cloud formation) in climate models is as important as ever.
 For example, the potential to be caught out by surprising extreme weather and climate events is increasing.
 This, combined with continued development in observational capabilities, is crucial to provide information to make well-informed policy decisions.